betsee/betse/README.rst

 Installation
 ============

-BETSE is readily installable with either:
+BETSE is universally installable with either:

 - [\ *Recommended*\ ] pip_, the standard Python package manager: